Preetinasibyan/PreetiSharma/README.md

 E) OS platform compatibility testing with Windows and Mac\linux.

-However for my deliverable submission I will be doing only A)Manual testing and will cover some points on D)automation testing :
+However for my deliverable submission I will be doing only A)Manual testing and will cover some points on D)Automation testing :

 **Test Scope/Coverage Choices**